 Four months of rhGH replacement therapy partly reversed sleep disturbances previously observed in untreated patients.
 The decrease in delta activity associated with rhGH treatment adds further evidence to the hypothesis that the excess of high-intensity SWS observed in untreated pituitary GHD patients is likely to result from overactivity of the hypothalamic GHRH system due to the lack of negative feedback inhibition by GH.

 The HGH replacement therapy proved to be effective in not only treating Growth Hormone Deficiency but also was successful in reversing previous sleep disturbances.

 The effects of HGH on Health, Weight, and Aging

 As a person ages, the natural production of HGH declines gradually.
 Apart from aging, sleep deprivation and sleep disturbances can also result in diminished HGH production.
-Either cause of the reduction in HGH levels can adversely impact health, weight and aging process.
-Low HGH levels result in weight gain, increased fat deposition, reduced muscle mass, and increased effects of aging such as hair fall, reduced skin elasticity etc. Along with this, the risks for diabetes and heart disease are also higher in patients with HGH deficiency.
+Either cause of the reduction in HGH levels can adversely impact health, weight, and the aging process.
+Low HGH levels result in weight gain, increased fat deposition, reduced muscle mass, and increased effects of aging such as hair fall, reduced skin elasticity, etc. Along with this, the risks for diabetes and heart disease are also higher in patients with HGH deficiency.